Ashok0/EnderalVREssentials-Nightly/README.md

 [**Amanda Vanilla Outfit Override v1.0**]: Overrides Amanda's outfit with her vanilla Venturer outfit.

 [**Nightingale Bow Scoped Override v1.0**]: Overrides Nightingale with scoped version for VR.

+[**Enable TAA FX**](https://www.nexusmods.com/skyrimspecialedition/mods/31392?tab=files): Re-enables TAA FX via VR FPS Stabilizer.
+Partial parallax support (only minor graphical glitches) with TAA by adding the following line to \VR FPS Stabilizer\SKSE\Plugins\VRFpsStabilizer.ini:
+- taa hf 0.5

+[**Vanilla HUD Size for VR**]: Overrides UI with larger vanilla sized HUD.

+[**VRIK Rift-Index-WMR Controller Bindings V2.1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
+The button for shout has been moved to Right A (or the right WMR touchpad), and interact is performed by squeezing the right grip.
+Sprinting is now done by squeezing the left grip.
+With these "safe" inputs on grips, players do not need to worry about shouting accidentally when grabbing holstered weapons.

+[**Equipable Female Tattoo UNP CBBE v1.0**]: Mod adds 5 x Equippable Tattoo skins for UUNP or CBBE Options are: Bijin, Leyenda or Fair Skin Complexion.

+[**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.

+[**Arachnophobia - No Spiders and Beetles v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/359?tab=files): This mod replaces Spiders with Wolves and Beetles with Bears.

+[**Story Mode v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/123?tab=files): Enderal Story Mode includes gameplay tweaks to make the game enjoyable without worrying about micromanaging and difficulty.
+Disables EGO when Somnium mods are active.  (eng/ger/rus)

 [**Noble Quarter Player Home Fixes (and EGO patch) v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/409?tab=files): Fixes a small issue with "Enderal - Nobles Quarter Player home redone SE" and ensures compatibility with EGO and other mods.